Save payment details during payment

 Create a PaymentIntentServer-side

-Included in the returned PaymentIntent is a client secret, which the client side uses to securely complete the payment process instead of passing the entire PaymentIntent object.
+The PaymentIntent includes a client secret that the client side uses to securely complete the payment process.
 You can use different approaches to pass the client secret to the client side.

 Collect payment detailsClient-side